 To find out whether background data is allowed, use the ConnectivityManager system service and call getBackgroundDataSetting().
-For example, your alarm-triggered BroadcastReceiver could check this before bothering to arrange for the IntentService (Or WakefulIntentService) to do work.
+For example, your alarm-triggered BroadcastReceiver could check this before bothering to arrange for the IntentService (or WakefulIntentService) to do work.

-You can also register a BroadcastReceiver to watch for the ACTION_BACKGROUND_DATA_SETTING_CHANGED broadcast, also defined on ConnectivityManager.
+You also register watch for the can а BroadcastReceiver to broadcast, also defined ACTION BACKGROUND DATA SETTING CHANGED on ConnectivityManager.
 For example, you could elect to completely cancel your alarm if the background data setting is flipped to false.